bbauska/CSS3-Reference/README.md

 <h4>Inline Layout</h4>
-An inline-level box in CSS generates one or more rectangular boxes called *inline boxes*.
+An inline-level box in CSS generates one or more rectangular boxes called <i>inline boxes</i>.
 The following rules apply to inline boxes:

 -   width and height do not apply to nonreplaced inline boxes.